hexanal/fredmercy-blog/LOG_I18N.md

 ## i18n & big refactoring session

-- modify zorg "entry"
-    - provide the path to content files
-    - language of website
-    - pass the plugins

-- then the `website.js` file just builds TWO sites?
-    - or add a "configuration" object/file, finally?

 ## to try someday

-- can we just... use a page "id" as the link between the languages?
-    - name your page the same, and it'll be linked
-    - i18n middleware could do:
-        - fetch the versions of the pages
-        - stick in `meta.translations`
-        - other plugins need to hook onto the i18n-enabled stuff
-            - `languages.length`

 - add server folder, stick the `server.js` file in it
     - clean up server